Carrigan/elixir-ruby-experience/elixir.md

 - Does more than just REST: comes with primitives for channels, pubsub, and more.

 ---
+class: center

 # But Really Freakin' Fast

 ???

-- In my experience, the routing and rendering takes ~500us, everything else is database
+- In my experience, the routing and rendering takes ~500us, everything else is database.
+- Database is significantly faster; loads can happen in parallel.
+I stress tested the voting app once and was able to load 5,000 objects, run them through a service, and render the outcome in ~130ms.
 - A single digital ocean server with 2 million connections
 - Over 200 RPS on a raspberry pi [Source](https://mfeckie.github.io/Profiling-Phoenix-On-Raspberry-Pi/)
   while using only 80 MB of RAM.